Insights

 Read More… from Extended Determinate Sentences

 Following a divorce or dissolution of a marriage or civil partnership, the Court must decide how to distribute the property of the people involved in the event that they cannot decide how to divide their finances themselves.
-The court must apply the statutory criteria set out in section 25 of the matrimonial causes acts [1973] […]
+When dividing property in a divorce, the court must apply the statutory criteria set out in section 25 […]

-Read More… from How Does the Court Decide How to Divide Property Following Divorce?
+Read More… from Dividing Property in a Divorce: How Does the Court Decide?

 Adjudications 'nickings' - Reeds Solicitors